Wound Care Expert in Dallas

 Specialized Foot and Ankle Wound Care

-Patients with compromised immune systems, uncontrolled diabetes, and certain dietary deficiencies often have more difficulty caring for their foot and ankle wounds.
-Unfortunately, what starts as a minor wound can quickly escalate into a chronic, non-healing wound or worse infection if it’s not properly cared for by the patient and monitored by their physician.
-Here are some things that are critical in maintaining proper foot and ankle wound care to promote faster healing:
+Patients with compromised immune systems, uncontrolled diabetes and certain dietary deficiencies often have more difficulty caring for their foot and ankle wounds.
+Unfortunately, what starts as a minor wound can quickly escalate into a chronic, non-healing wound or infection if not properly cared for by the patient and monitored by their physician.
+The following are critical for maintaining proper foot and ankle wound care and promoting faster healing:

 - Thorough wound care with careful cleansing and antimicrobial dressings

-- Use of appropriate custom shoes and braces to relieve pressure on the wound
+- Appropriate custom shoes and braces to relieve pressure on the wound

 - Proper moisture balance around the wound (promotes less scarring and pain)